markjprice/cs11dotnet7/README.md

 - [/vs4win](/vs4win): Visual Studio 2022 for Windows solution files and projects for each chapter
 - [/vscode](/vscode): Visual Studio Code workspace files and projects for each chapter

+## Command-Lines

+To make it easier to enter commands at the prompt, the [Command-Lines](docs/command-lines.md) page lists all commands as a single line that can be copied and pasted.

 ## Sibling books
 ![Sibling books](images/B18857_01_01.png)